Back To Search Results

 Enhancing Healthcare Team Outcomes

-TB is a preventable and curable disease that impacts all segments of humankind.
-Its diagnosis, treatment, and prevention require coordination between front-line public health officials, adult and pediatric primary care physicians, advanced care practitioners, clinical laboratory technologists, pulmonologists, infectious diseases physicians, pharmacists, nurses, and other healthcare professionals.
-Skillful management of TB demands expertise in history-taking, physical examination, and interpreting diagnostic tests, coupled with proficiency in implementing evidence-based treatment regimens tailored to individual patient needs.
-The strategy revolves around developing comprehensive care plans integrating TB diagnosis, treatment, and prevention alongside targeted public health interventions to mitigate transmission risks.
-Ethically, upholding patient autonomy, confidentiality, and principles of beneficence and non-maleficence underpin TB care, ensuring patients are actively involved in decision-making while safeguarding their well-being.
+Tuberculosis is a preventable and curable disease, and the diagnosis, treatment, and prevention require coordination between front-line public health officials, adult and pediatric primary care clinicians, advanced care clinicians, clinical laboratory technologists, pulmonologists, infectious diseases experts, pharmacists, and nurses.
+Skillful management of TB demands expertise in history-taking, physical examination, and interpreting diagnostic tests, coupled with proficiency in implementing evidence-based treatment regimens tailored to individual patients.
+Ethically, upholding patient autonomy, confidentiality, and principles of beneficence and non-maleficence ensures patients are involved in decision-making when safeguarding their well-being.
 Responsibilities are shared among team members, from timely diagnosis to coordinated care transitions and patient education.
 Effective interprofessional communication fosters collaboration, optimizing care outcomes by exchanging information and promoting shared decision-making.
-Care coordination, both within healthcare settings and with community resources, ensures seamless continuity of care and addresses patients' psychosocial needs, ultimately enhancing patient-centered care, outcomes, safety, and team performance in managing tuberculosis.
+Care coordination ensures seamless continuity of care and addresses psychosocial needs, enhancing patient-centered care, outcomes, safety, and team performance.

 Media